 About This Chapter

-The events that have led to conflicts between India and Pakistan since 1947 are discussed in this history chapter.
-The lessons in this chapter examine the origins of the conflict, major events of the past 60 years and what the situation is today.
-The professional and experienced history instructors who lead these lessons present you with a timeline of events and discuss major themes for this ongoing conflict.
-After you've watched all the lessons in this chapter, you'll know about:
+The series of events related to the conflict between India and Pakistan is covered in depth in this chapter.
+The lessons examine the origins of the conflict, the major events from 1947 to the present, and what the situation in this region looks like today.
+The professional and experienced history instructors who lead these lessons present you with a timeline of events and discuss major themes for this ongoing conflict, and you can check your progress with frequent quizzes.
+After you've watched all the lessons in this chapter, you'll be able to:

-- What caused the partition of India and Pakistan
+- Tell about the nuclear arms race between India and Pakistan

 1. Muslim and Hindu Conflict in India and the Partition of India and Pakistan